Last Updated on

 Now that you’ve taken care to efficiently and safely refurbish your property, you’ll want to keep it looking good for a long time to come.
 We’ve given you many ideas here about how to do so, but we would love your input too.

 Do you have any top tips not mentioned in this list?
 If so, please add them in the comments, and I'll include the best ones in this section.
-Please also include a link to your site/blog/social media profile, etc. so I can can credit your tip.
+Remember to include a link to your site/blog/social media profile, etc. so I can can credit your tip.